Chiesa della Madonna dell’Orto

 Not since Tintoretto lived next door has this neighbourhood seen so much action, thanks to this bustling osteria .
 Sicilian chef Lorenzo...

 Campo della Madonna dell’Orto 3520 · interesting places nearby

 Chiesa della Madonna dell’Orto information

-This elegantly spare 1365 brick Gothic cathedral dedicated to the patron saint of travellers remains one of Venice's best-kept secrets.
-This was the parish church of Venetian Renaissance master Tintoretto, who is buried here in the corner chapel and saved two of his finest works for the apse: Presentation of the Virgin in the Temple, with throngs of starstruck angels and mortals vying for a glimpse of Mary, and his 1546 Last Judgment, where lost souls attempt to hold back a teal tidal wave while an angel rescues one last person from the ultimate acque alte .
+This elegantly spare 1365 brick Gothic cathedral dedicated to the patron saint of travellers remains one of Venice's best kept secrets.
+It was the parish church of Venetian Renaissance painter Tintoretto, who is buried here in the corner chapel and saved two of his finest works for the apse: Presentation of the Virgin in the Temple and his 1546 Last Judgement , where lost souls attempt to hold back a teal tidal wave while an angel rescues one last person from the ultimate acqua alta .

 Madonna dell'Orto also had a Bellini masterpiece that was stolen in 1993 – note the empty space in the side chapel.